Computing and Engineering Summer School Program in India

 Academic study program:

-ECU Computing and Engineering students will undertake a specific academic program hosted by three of the best universities in India including: IIT Bombay; University of Mumbai; and Benares Hindu University.
+ECU Computing and Engineering students will undertake a specific academic program hosted by three of the best universities in India including: IIT Bombay; University of Mumbai; and IIT BHU Benares Hindu University.

-You will attend special classes and other activities within Computing, Engineering and other related departments at the host universities in Mumbai and Varanasi and receive university credit for activities which you successfully undertake.
-You will participate in classes with local students and work on assigned research projects related to your discipline area, collaborating with postgraduate students and local Faculty members at the host institution.
+You will attend special classes and other activities within Computing and other related departments at the host universities in Mumbai and Varanasi and receive university credit for activities which you successfully undertake.
+You will participate in classes with local students and work on assigned projects related to your discipline area, collaborating with students and local Faculty members at the host institution.

-The program will also include a short two-week study tour, which allows you to participate in a structured program of industry engagement activities across other cities in India (Delhi, Agra, Pune, Chennai, Pudduchery, and Ahmedabad).
+The program will also include a short one-week study tour, which allows you to participate in a structured program of industry engagement activities across other cities in India (Delhi, Agra, Lucknow).
 You will be exposed to some of the most important industries in India including IT, communications and engineering.
 The program will include visits to other universities, research centres, companies and Non Government Organisations (NGOs), which will help you to gain a new understanding of work, university and social life in India.

 The program will include a number of cultural activities such as visits to places of interest, orphanages and other charity organizations.
 You will have the opportunity to participate in cricket and other sporting activities with the local students, local language and cultural classes and yoga classes.
 You will visit temples, forts, UNESCO world heritage sites, experience the oldest living city in the world, rural India, jungle walks, cave paintings and some other extraordinary sites of one of the world’s greatest civilizations.